Automatic Differentiation for the Direct Minimization Approach to the Hartree-Fock Method: Introduction

 The Hartree--Fock method is an important approximation method in the electronic structure theory.
 Conventionally, it results in an eigenvalue equation called the Roothaan equation by representing molecular orbitals as the linear combinations of atomic orbitals (LCAO).
 The Roothaan equation is solved through the self-consistent field (SCF).
 SCF requires calculating eigenvalues during its iterations, but AD of eigenvalue calculation has technical difficulty: reverse-mode AD cannot be applied in degenerated systems.
 Previous work on the application of AD to the Hartree--Fock method~\cite{tamayo2018automatic} used the forward-mode AD for this reason.
 However, reverse-mode AD is preferable because the Hartree–Fock method calculates one total energy value from multiple coefficients.

 Another approach to calculating molecular orbital coefficients is the direct minimization of Hartree--Fock energy.
-This approach is called direct SCF~\cite{almlof1982principles}.
 Based on the variational principle, the coefficients are optimized to minimize the total energy of a molecule.
 The tricky part of this approach is the orthonormality condition of molecular orbitals.
 An algorithm using QR decomposition to satisfy the orthonormality condition has been proposed~\cite{head1988optimization}, and it is implemented in a differentiable quantum chemistry library DQC~\cite{kasim2021dqc}.
 The direct minimization approach is considered to be more robust~\cite{weber2008direct}, and it can be applied to large systems~\cite{OrderN}.

-In this study, we investigated different approaches for the direct SCF with AD.
+In this study, we investigated different approaches for the direct minimization of Hartree--Fock energy with the reverse-mode AD.
 Combining AD, we implemented a curvilinear search algorithm using the Cayley transformation proposed by Wen and Yin~\cite{wen2013feasible}, which has been applied to DFT and outperformed SCF~\cite{zhang2014gradient}.
-We also implemented the augmented Lagrangian method~\cite{powell1969method,hestenes1969multiplier} as a baseline for direct SCF.
+We also implemented the augmented Lagrangian method~\cite{powell1969method,hestenes1969multiplier} as a baseline for direct minimization.
 Our approaches directly minimize the Hartree--Fock energy under the orthonormality constraint using a gradient obtained by reverse-mode AD without calculating eigenvalues.
 We compared our AD method with the conventional SCF method accelerated by DIIS~\cite{pulay1980convergence, pulay1982improved}.
-We showed that the curvilinear search method with AD is more stable than the traditional SCF attaining comparable accuracy.
-We also confirmed that AD outperformed numerical differentiation in terms of calculation time.
+We showed that the curvilinear search method with AD is more stable than the traditional SCF while maintaining the same accuracy and confirmed that AD outperformed numerical differentiation in terms of calculation time.